chef/chef-web-docs/content/custom_resources/_index.md

 end
 ```

-## Scenario: website Resource
+## Scenario: Website Resource

-Create a resource that configures Apache httpd for Red Hat Enterprise
-Linux 7 and CentOS 7.
+Create a resource that configures Apache httpd for Red Hat Enterprise Linux 7 and CentOS 7.

 This scenario covers the following:

 1. Defining a cookbook named `website`
-2. Defining two properties
+1. Defining two properties
-3. Defining an action
+1. Defining an action
-4. For the action, defining the steps to configure the system using resources that are built into Chef Infra
+1. For the action, defining the steps to configure the system using resources that are built into Chef Infra
-5. Creating two templates that support the custom resource
+1. Creating two templates that support the custom resource
-6. Adding the resource to a recipe
+1. Adding the resource to a recipe

 ### Create a Cookbook

-This article assumes that a cookbook directory named `website` exists in
-a chef-repo with (at least) the following directories:
+This article assumes that a cookbook directory named `website` exists in a chef-repo with (at least) the following directories:

 ```text
 /website